descope/terraform-provider-descope/docs/raw/applications/saml.md

 - Type: `object` of `applications.ManualConfiguration`

-// Specify the `ManualConfiguration` object.
+The `ManualConfiguration` object.
 Read the description below.